-If your tooth is suffering from a large crack, cavity, severe pain, or an abscess, Dr. Connell might recommend gentle root canal therapy (also known as endodontic therapy) to help save it.
+If you are in or new Suwanee or Johns Creek, GA and your tooth is suffering from a large crack, cavity, severe pain, or an abscess, Dr. Connell might recommend gentle root canal therapy (also known as endodontic therapy) to help save it.

 If the idea of a root canal makes you feel nervous, don’t let it!
 Your comfort is always our priority at Exceptional Dentistry At Johns Creek and we have sedation dentistry options to help you relax during root canal therapy.
 Some people even fall asleep during their root canal!

 What Is Root Canal Therapy?